Microsoft Productivity Score

-The Score breakdown section provides a breakdown of your Productivity Score with benchmarks by employee and technology experience areas.
+The Score breakdown section provides a breakdown of your Productivity Score with benchmarks by people and technology experience areas.

-Score history displays how your score in each category has changed in the past 6 months.
+Score history displays how your score in each category has changed in the past six months.

-The Employee experience and Technology experience areas contain the primary insights for the categories in those areas.
-You can click on each category to see deeper insights.
+The People experiences and Technology experiences areas contain the primary insights for the categories in those areas.
+You can select each category to see deeper insights.

 Category details pages

-The Business continuity report is a limited-time Workplace Intelligence report available to all Microsoft 365 customers to help them guide their organizations during this challenging time.
+The Business resilience report is a limited-time Workplace Intelligence report available to all Microsoft 365 customers to help them guide their organizations during this challenging time.

-How collaboration and communication is affected by the shift to remote work.
+How collaboration and communication are affected by the shift to remote work.